marthtz/CarND-T2P4-PID-Control-Project/README.md

 The task was to build a PID controller and tuning its parameters so the car drives savely around the track in the provided simulator.
 In addition, I added a simple throttle control to achieve higher speeds on the track.

+A video of the car driving one lap in the simulator is uploaded to Youtube: https://youtu.be/3rF6B3OSSaw

 The program is executed with and without arguments using the following command:
 ```
 ./pid [<Kp> <Ki> <Kd>]